colevoss/SinceWhen/README.md

 Returns a string containing the amount of time since the date given with varying scopes of specificy.

+**Currently on the drawing board:
+* Support for weeks

 ## Installation

 Add this line to your application's Gemfile: